 [principally relating to Dr. Davy’s visit to England, recitals given there and receptions.
 File includes a single letter 1928 to Gerald Lawrence from ?Edward Elgar.]

 2. Scrapbook (photographs, posters, programmes, invitations, addresses, broadcasts).
 July 1939 - August 1941.
-1 vol. Poster of Wigmore Hall recital removed from scrapbook and housed on Strong Room E shelving.
+1 vol. Poster of Wigmore Hall recital removed from scrapbook and housed in MAP CABINET.

 [relating to visit to England, recitals given, concerts attended and civic reception on her return to Australia.]